-619. Advanced Grammar and Stylistics.
+- 623. Advanced Grammar and Stylistics.
 (3) Review and application of grammatical structures for the refinement of writing techniques.
 Emphasis is on the use of French in a variety of discourse types.
-Attention given to accuracy and fluency of usage in the written language.

-- 629. Introduction to Business French.
+Attention given to accuracy and fluency of usage in the written language. - 629.
+Introduction to Business French.
 (3) Introduction to the use of French in business.
 Emphasizes oral and written practices, reading, and French business culture, as well as a comprehensive analysis of different business topics and areas. - 660.
 Cinema and Society.
 (3) Study of French and Francophone cultures through cinema.
-Readings and films may include film as artifact, film theory, and film history. - 663.
+Readings and films may include film as artifact, film theory, and film history.

+- 661. Special Topics in French and Francophone Film Studies.
+(3) In-depth study of particular aspects of French and/or francophone cinema.
+Topics may include film adaptations of literary works, cinematographic expressions of social or political issues, selected filmmakers, theories, genres, historical periods, or cinematographic trends.
+May be repeated for credit when topics vary. - 663.
 Trends in French and Francophone Poetry.
 (3) Study of the development of the poetic genre with analysis and interpretation of works from each period. - 664.
 French and Francophone Prose Fiction.
 (3) Survey of French prose fiction, with critical study of several masterpieces in the field. - 665.
 French and Francophone Drama.
 (3) Study of the chief trends in French dramatic art, with reading and discussion of representative plays from selected periods: Baroque, Classicism, and Romanticism, among others. - 670.
 Seminar in French and Francophone Studies.
 (3) In-depth study of particular aspects of selected literary and cultural works from different genres and/or periods.
 Topics vary from semester to semester.
-May be repeated for credit. - 675.
-French Special Topics.
+May be repeated for credit when topics vary. - 674.
+Topics in French and Francophone Culture.
+(3) Study of selected topics in French and/ or francophone culture.
+Works will be drawn from different fields (sociology, politics, art, history, music, cinema) and may include journalistic texts, films, historical and other cultural documents.
+May be repeated for credit when topics vary. - 675.
+Special Topics in French and Francophone Literature.
 (3) Selected themes and approaches to French literature transcending boundaries of time and genre.
-Topics to be chosen by staff in consultation with majors prior to the term the course is offered.
-May be repeated once for credit. - 681.
+May be repeated for credit when topics vary. - 681.
 French Independent Study.
 (1.5, 3) P-Permission of the department.